anovos/anovos-docs/docs/using-anovos/limitations.md

-# Limitations of the Library
+# Current Limitations of Anovos

 - Anovos currently only supports numerical and categorical columns.
 Other data types such as date, time stamp, array, struct array etc may be supported in the later releases.
 - Computing mode and/or distinct count are most expensive operations in Anovos.
 We aim to further optimize them in the upcoming releases.